atsign-foundation/at_services/packages/at_secondary_proxy/README.md

   * So ... if for example you are running the proxy locally as outlined above, then you will need to set rootDomain and rootPort in your client code to `proxy:vip.ve.atsign.zone` and `8443` respectively.
+  * The other option is to set the root domain to the domain name of the proxy using the ``--root-domain`` flag of cli tools, this uses port 64.
+The proxy will act as a root directory but send all quiries to the proxy until a `from:` verb is received.
   * As of July 23, this convention is honoured by both the Dart and Java atClient SDKs

 ### Contributions welcome!